savaslabs/savaslabs.github.io/_posts/2019-12-23-savas-claus.md

 <img alt="A gif from Jingle All the Way of holiday shoppers racing into a store." src="/assets/img/blog/holiday-shopper-race.gif">
 </div>

 We all gathered for our usual Thursday Afternoon Meeting and when all of the work-related things had been reviewed, discussed and hashed out it was officially time.
-We stacked up the presents, Ben attached camera to his Savas Santa hat, our remote team logged on and off we went.
+We stacked up the presents, Ben attached a camera to his Savas Santa hat, our remote team logged on and off we went.

 <div class="blog-row">
 <div class="blog-image-row">